 Won dismissal with prejudice after defeating motions for injunctive relief seeking to remove a real estate developer as the managing member of a commercial building

-Represented a Major League Baseball team in prosecuting claims and defending a preference action in bankruptcy court, obtaining a successful settlement
+Successfully represented a Major League Baseball team in multiple matters, including successfully prosecuting and defending claims in bankruptcy court